desctable/desctable/README.md

 ### Automatic function

-This is the case by default, with the `tests_auto` function provided in the package.
+This is the default, using the `tests_auto` function provided in the package.

-You can provide your own automatic function.
-It needs to accept a variable and a grouping factor as its arguments and return a single-term formula containing a statistical test function.
+You can also provide your own automatic function, which needs to

+-   accept a variable and a grouping factor as its arguments, and
+-   return a single-term formula containing a statistical test function.

 This function will be used on every variable and every grouping factor to determine the appropriate test.

 ``` r